ice1000/website/dtt-dev/subst.typ

 For expert readers: unless explicitly stated otherwise, the type theory we consider will be structural type theories without modalities or type universes -- so that all type formers are well-behaved and simple.

-#definition[
-We assume the equality judgments to be reflexive:
+#definition[We assume judgmental equality to be _reflexive_:
 $ Γ ⊢ A ≡ A #h(2em) Γ ⊢ a ≡ a : A $
 ]

-#definition[
+#definition[We assume judgmental equality to be _substitutive_.]
+This is very hard to spell out formally in a general setting, but it basically means that we can substitute equal terms in any judgment.

+#corollary[
 We assume the equality judgments to be symmetric, and transitive:
 $ (Γ ⊢ A ≡ B)/(Γ ⊢ B ≡ A) #h(2em) (Γ ⊢ a ≡ b : A)/(Γ ⊢ b ≡ a : A) \
   (Γ ⊢ A ≡ B #h(2em) Γ ⊢ B ≡ C)/(Γ ⊢ A ≡ C) \